-1. use a variety of telecommunication tools (e.g., e-mail, discussion groups, IM, chat rooms, blogs, video-conferences, web conferences) or other online resources to collaborate interactively with peers, experts, and other audiences

-2. create a project (e.g., presentation, web page, newsletter, information brochure) using a variety of media and formats (e.g., graphs, charts, audio, graphics, video) to present content information to an audience
+1. use a variety of telecommunication tools (e.g., e-mail, discussion groups, IM, chat rooms, blogs, videoconferences, web conferences) or other online resources to collaborate interactively with peers, experts, and other audiences 2. create a project (e.g., presentation, web page, newsletter, information brochure) using a variety of media and formats (e.g., graphs, charts, audio, graphics, video) to present content information to an audience By the end of Grade 12 each student will:

-- 1. identify and describe various telecommunications or online technologies (e.g., desktop conferencing, listservs, blogs, virtual reality) - 2. use available technologies (e.g., desktop conferencing, e-mail, groupware, instantmessaging) to communicate with others on a class assignment or project - 3. use a variety of media and formats to design, develop, publish, and present products (e.g., presentations, newsletters, web sites) to communicate original ideas to multiple audiences - 4. collaborate in content-related projects that integrate a variety of media (e.g., print, audio, video, graphic, simulations, and models) with presentation, word processing, publishing, database, graphics design, or spreadsheet applications - 5. plan and implement a collaborative project using telecommunications tools (e.g., groupware, interactive web sites, videoconferencing)

-Technology Research Tools
+1. identify and describe various telecommunications or online technologies (e.g., desktop conferencing, listservs, blogs, virtual reality) 2. use available technologies (e.g., desktop conferencing, e-mail, groupware, instantmessaging) - to communicate with others on a class assignment or project - 3. use a variety of media and formats to design, develop, publish, and present products (e.g., presentations, newsletters, web sites) to communicate original ideas to multiple audiences 4. collaborate in content-related projects that integrate a variety of media (e.g., print, audio, video, graphic, simulations, and models) with presentation, word processing, publishing, database, graphics design, or spreadsheet applications 5. plan and implement a collaborative project using telecommunications tools (e.g., groupware, interactive web sites, videoconferencing) Technology Research Tools By the end of Grade 2 each student will:

-- 1. know how to recognize the Web browser and associate it with accessing resources on the internet - 2. use a variety of technology resources (e.g., CD-ROMs, DVDs, search engines, websites) to locate or collect information relating to a specific curricular topic with assistance from teachers, parents, or student partners - 3. interpret simple information from existing age-appropriate electronic databases (e.g., dictionaries, encyclopedias, spreadsheets) with assistance from teachers, parents, or student partners - 4. provide a rationale for choosing one type of technology over another for completing a specific task
+1. know how to recognize the Web browser and associate it with accessing resources on the internet 2. use a variety of technology resources (e.g., CD-ROMs, DVDs, search engines, websites) to locate or collect information relating to a specific curricular topic with assistance from teachers, parents, or student partners 3. interpret simple information from existing age-appropriate electronic databases (e.g., dictionaries, encyclopedias, spreadsheets) with assistance from teachers, parents, or student partners 4. provide a rationale for choosing one type of technology over another for completing a specific task By the end of Grade 5 each student will:

-- 1. use Web search engines and built-in search functions of other various resources to locate information - 2. describe basic guidelines for determining the validity of information accessed from various sources (e.g., web site, dictionary, on-line newspaper, CD-ROM) - 3. know how to independently use existing databases (e.g., library catalogs, electronic dictionaries, encyclopedias) to locate, sort, and interpret information on an assigned topic - 4. perform simple queries on existing databases and report results on an assigned topic - 5. identify appropriate technology tools and resources by evaluating the accuracy, appropriateness, and bias of the resource - 6. compare and contrast the functions and capabilities of the word processor, database, and spreadsheet for gathering data, processing data, performing calculations, and reporting results
+1. use Web search engines and built-in search functions of other various resources to locate information 2. describe basic guidelines for determining the validity of information accessed from various sources (e.g., web site, dictionary, on-line newspaper, CD-ROM) 3. know how to independently use existing databases (e.g., library catalogs, electronic dictionaries, encyclopedias) to locate, sort, and interpret information on an assigned topic 4. perform simple queries on existing databases and report results on an assigned topic 5. identify appropriate technology tools and resources by evaluating the accuracy, appropriateness, and bias of the resource 6. compare and contrast the functions and capabilities of the word processor, database, and spreadsheet for gathering data, processing data, performing calculations, and reporting results By the end of Grade 8 each student will:

-- 1. use a variety of Web search engines to locate information - 2. evaluate information from various online resources for accuracy, bias, appropriateness, and comprehensiveness - 3. identify types of internet sites based on their domain names (e.g., edu, com, org, gov, au) - 4. know how to create and populate a database - 5. perform queries on existing databases - 6. know how to create and modify a simple database report - 7. evaluate new technology tools and resources and determine the most appropriate tool to use for accomplishing a specific task
+1. use a variety of Web search engines to locate information 2. evaluate information from various online resources for accuracy, bias, appropriateness, and comprehensiveness 3. identify types of internet sites based on their domain names (e.g., edu, com, org, gov, au) 4. know how to create and populate a database 5. perform queries on existing databases 6. know how to create and modify a simple database report 7. evaluate new technology tools and resources and determine the most appropriate tool to use for accomplishing a specific task By the end of Grade 12 each student will: